Your rights if there’s an outage

 - Search for a public payphone near you.

-- You can still call emergency services on Triple Zero [link to: TBC] if another carrier provides mobile coverage at your location.
+- You can still call emergency services on Triple Zero if another carrier provides mobile coverage at your location.

 Check your mobile device